raphaelhoudouin/banking-churn-prediction/README.md

 - [Streamlit](https://streamlit.io/): For creating the interactive web application.
 - [Scikit-learn](https://scikit-learn.org/): For preprocessing utilities such as scaling and encoding.
 - [Kaggle](https://www.kaggle.com/): For the inspiration behind the dataset, which is similar to the dataset used in this project.

+## Contact

+For any questions or feedback, please contact the project maintainer: **rhoudouin** (GitHub: https://github.com/rhoudouin).